Orckestra/orc-shared/docs/components.md

 - `id`: ID of the icon to display.

 Shows a single SVG icon, according to the icon id given.
 Requires `content/icons.svg` (or another, similarly structured SVG sprite sheet) to have been inserted in the DOM.
 Size is controlled by setting the CSS font-size.

+## IconButton

+- `icon`: ID of icon to show.
+- `label`: String or message descriptor of button text label.

+Renders a styled button with an icon, a label, or both.
+This component should be your first choice for this purpose, as it will handle the look and feel of the button in a consistent manner.

+Properties not listed above are passed through to the underlying `Button` component, so any handlers, flags (`primary` for example), etc. can be passed this way.

 ## Input